-According to the Guardian, only 200 of the 500,000 car mechanics in the UK are women.
+Out of 500,000 in the UK, there are only 200 female mechanics.
 So, to say that the car servicing industry is male-dominated would clearly be a huge understatement.
 The garage environment can be a terrifying domain for women to enter, even in our modern world where misogynistic and sexist behaviour is seriously frowned upon.
 Mechanics as a whole continue to struggle under a wide-spread perception that they are not friendly towards women, but as experts in the field, with relationships with thousands of garages up and down the country, we know that this is absolutely not true in most cases.

 So, when do the problems women encounter at garages start?